demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

 The ***get-mapping-fields*** command can be executed in the Playground to test and review the list of sample objects that are returned under the current configuration.

 To use this feature, you must set several integration instance parameters:
- - *Fetch notable events ES query* - The query used for fetching new incidents. *Select Schema* will run a modified version of this query to get the object samples, so it is important to have the correct query here.
+ - *Fetch events query* - The query used for fetching new incidents. *Select Schema* will run a modified version of this query to get the object samples, so it is important to have the correct query here.
  - *Event Type Field* - The name of the field that contains the type of the event or alert.
 The default value is *source* which for *Notable Events* will contains the rule name.
 However, you may choose any custom field that suits this purpose.
  - *First fetch timestamp* - The time scope of objects to be pulled.
 You may choose to go back further in time to include samples for alert types that haven't triggered recently - so long as your Splunk server can handle the more intensive Search Job involved.